-- App: User-friendly app for your policy and claim needs
+- User-friendly app for your policy and claim needs

-- Licensed agents: Available to advise you on your policy
+- Licensed agents available to advise you on your insurance

-As an insurtech company, Next Insurance has invested heavily in the digital experience and has a swift and easy-to-use quoting process.
+Next Insurance has invested heavily in the digital experience and has a swift and easy-to-use quoting process.
 Within minutes you can get a quote and purchase a policy.
-If you have insurance, you can create and share a COI whenever a venue requests proof of insurance.
+If you have insurance, within seconds you can create and share a COI whenever a venue requests proof of insurance.
+This factor makes it a great option for photographers who regularly work with event venues.
 Through its app and website, users have 24/7 access to their documents.
 However, if a problem cannot be resolved online, there is no 24/7 call center.

 Unfortunately, it did not give us any option to insure our camera equipment.
 However, it does offer commercial property insurance.
 According to Next, 63% of its photographer customers pay $27 or less monthly for property insurance.

 Despite its newness, Next is establishing itself with exceptional convenience.
-Online, you can manage your policy, get an instant COI, and file a claim.
+Online, you can manage your policy, get an instant certificate of insurance (COI), and file a claim.
 There is an app (for iOS and Android), which functions like a 24/7 call center.